mybb/docs.mybb.com/1.8/development/plugins/database-tables.md

 -- canuseipsearch tinyint(1) Whether the group can use ip search.

 - mybb_users
+-- uid int unsigned The id of the user.
+-- username varchar(120) The name of the user.
+-- password varchar(120) The hashed password.
+-- salt varchar(10) Salt used for creating the hash.
+-- loginkey varchar(50) A unique string for tracking the session and verifying post requests.
+-- email varchar(220) Email address.
+-- postnum int(10) unsigned The number of posts.
+-- threadnum int(10) unsigned The number of threads.
+-- avatar varchar(200) The url of the avatar.
+-- avatardimensions varchar(10) The dimensions of the avatar.
+-- avatartype varchar(10) What type of avatar is used.
+-- usergroup smallint unsigned The primary usergroup the person is in.
+-- additionalgroups varchar(200) A CSV list of additional groups the user is in.
+-- displaygroup smallint unsigned The display group.
+0 is primary group.
+-- usertitle varchar(250) The custom title a user has.
+-- regdate int unsigned The timestamp the user registered.
+-- lastactive int unsigned The timestamp of the last activity.
+-- lastvisit int unsigned The timestamp of the last visit.
+-- lastpost int unsigned The timestamp of the last post.
+-- website varchar(200) The user's website.
+-- icq varchar(10) ICQ.
+-- aim varchar(50) AIM.
+-- yahoo varchar(50) Yahoo Id.
+-- skype varchar(75) Skype Id.
+-- google varchar(75) Google Plus Id.
+-- birthday varchar(15) User's birthday.
+-- birthdayprivacy varchar(4) Who can view the user's birthday.
+-- signature text The user's signature.
+-- allownotices tinyint(1) Show notices.
+-- hideemail tinyint(1) Whether to hide email address from other users.
+-- subscriptionmethod tinyint(1) What to do for subscriptions.
+-- invisible tinyint(1) Don't show up on who's online.
+-- receivepms tinyint(1) Whether private messages can be received.
+-- receivefrombuddy tinyint(1) Only receive private messages from buddies.
+-- pmnotice tinyint(1) Show notice of new private message.
+-- pmnotify tinyint(1) Show notice of new private message.
+-- buddyrequestspm tinyint(1) Send private message for buddy requests.
+-- buddyrequestsauto tinyint(1) Automatically approve buddy requests.
+-- threadmode varchar(8) Whether to show linear or threaded.
+-- showimages tinyint(1) Whether to show images in threads.
+-- showvideos tinyint(1) Whether to show videos in threads.
+-- showsigs tinyint(1) Whether to show signatures of other users.
+-- showavatars tinyint(1) Whether to show avatars.
+-- showquickreply tinyint(1) Whether to show the quick reply form.
+-- showredirect tinyint(1) Whether to show friendly redirect pages.
+-- ppp smallint(6) unsigned How many posts per page.
+-- tpp smallint(6) unsigned How many threads per page.
+-- daysprune smallint(6) unsigned The cutoff date for threads.
+-- dateformat varchar(4) The format to show the date.
+-- timeformat varchar(4) The format to show time.
+-- timezone varchar(5) The time zone the user is in.
+-- dst tinyint(1) Whether daylight savings time is used.
+-- dstcorrection tinyint(1) Whether to automatically detect daylight savings time.
+-- buddylist text A CSV list of users that are buddies.
+-- ignorelist text A CSV list of users that are ignored.
+-- style smallint unsigned The id of the theme the user is using.
+-- away tinyint(1) Whether the user is away.
+-- awaydate int(10) Timestamp of when the user went away.
+-- returndate varchar(15) The date of return.
+-- awayreason varchar(200) The reason for being away.
+-- pmfolders text Folders for private messages.
+-- notepad text Personal notes the user has made.
+-- referrer int unsigned The id of the user who referred the user.
+-- referrals int unsigned How many referrals the user has.
+-- reputation int The reputation score.
+-- regip varbinary(16) The ip address used to register.
+-- lastip varbinary(16) The last ip address used by the user.
+-- language varchar(50) The language used by the user.
+-- timeonline int unsigned The number of seconds spent online.
+-- showcodebuttons tinyint(1) Whether the mycode editor should be shown.
+-- totalpms int(10) unsigned The number of private messages.
+-- unreadpms int(10) unsigned The number of unread private messages.
+-- warningpoints int(3) unsigned The number of warning points a user has.
+-- moderateposts tinyint(1) Whether the user needs to have posts moderated.
+-- moderationtime int unsigned The timestamp of when posts no longer are moderated.
+-- suspendposting tinyint(1) Whether the user's posting privilege is suspended.
+-- suspensiontime int unsigned The timestamp of when the suspension is over.
+-- suspendsignature tinyint(1) Whether the user's signature privilege is suspended.
+-- suspendsigtime int unsigned The timestamp the user's signature is no longer suspended.
+-- coppauser tinyint(1) Whether the user is a coppa user.
+-- classicpostbit tinyint(1) Whether posts are shown in classic mode.
+-- loginattempts smallint(2) unsigned The number of failed log in attempts.
+-- usernotes text Notes on the user by moderators.
+-- sourceeditor tinyint(1) Whether to put the editor in source mode.

 - mybb_usertitles
 -- utid smallint unsigned The id of the user title.
 Primary Key.